Best Composite Siding Choices

 Gary Cohoon has been selling and installing siding for more than 30 years.
-However, he believes much of his knowledge will soon become obsolete.
+However, he believes that much of his extensive knowledge about siding will soon become obsolete.

 Cohoon owns Cherokee Home Exteriors in the Atlanta area.
-About two years ago, he started selling a new composite siding product that’s “going to take over the market,” he said.
-The new material is a mix of polymers and wood fibers that requires special training and a new installation method unlike those he has completed for decades.
-However, once installed, Cohoon said it is the best option on the market short of brick and real wood siding, which can both be prohibitively expensive for most homeowners.
+Several years ago, he started selling a new composite siding product that’s “going to take over the market,” he said.
+Working with the new material, a mix of polymers and wood fibers, requires special training and a different installation method from siding jobs he has completed for decades.
+However, once installed, it's the best option on the market according to Cohoon, short of brick and real wood siding, which can both be prohibitively expensive for most homeowners.

-Cohoon said the new polymer-wood hybrid is more attractive and sturdy than vinyl siding, but more durable and inexpensive than wood.
-He also claims new composites have advantages over fiber-cement and other composite siding options.
+Cohoon explains that the new polymer-wood hybrid is more attractive and sturdy than vinyl siding, but more durable and inexpensive than wood.
+He also claims that new composites have advantages over fiber-cement and other composite siding options.
 However, other siding dealers and installers still tout fiber-cement as the best composite option.

 Both polymer-wood hybrids and fiber-cement siding products help improve the reputation of composite siding.
-Various composite siding products have wrapped homes only to swell, attract mold, delaminate and have other serious issues.
-Georgia-Pacific, Louisiana-Pacific, Masonite and other manufacturers were targets of large, successful class-action lawsuits.
+In the past, various composite siding products wrapped homes only to develop serious problems such as swelling, mold attraction, and delamination.
+Georgia-Pacific, Louisiana-Pacific, Masonite, and other manufacturers were targets of large, successful class-action lawsuits as a result.

-Homeowners need to make sure they get quality products installed by an experienced professional.
+Homeowners need to make sure they get quality products, and hire an experienced professional for installation.
 A lousy siding job can lead to expensive and dangerous problems.

 Cohoon compared the new wood-polymer options to Trex decking for home exteriors.
 Both products are a mix of wood fibers and PVC plastic.
 The siding is sold primarily under the Alside Revolution brand, but Cohoon predicts that most siding manufacturers will develop similar competing products.